Becoming Catholic! Order of Christian Initiation for Adults

 • God’s Healing: How does God offer His healing mercy through Confession and Anointing of the Sick?

-• Unique Relationships: How do Marriage and Holy Orders reflect a total gift of self to other(s)?
+• Unique Relationships: How do Marriage and Holy Orders reflect a total gift of self to others?

 How We Should Live: